blake-blake/qgis-culvert-designer/README.md

 To use this plugin, it is required to first install PCRaster and WhiteboxTools.

-It is recommended to utilise a [conda virtual environment](https://docs.conda.io/en/latest/) to achieve this.
+It is recommended to utilise a [conda virtual environment](https://docs.conda.io/en/latest/) to achieve this on MacOS.

 Please refer to [PCRaster Install Guide](https://pcraster.geo.uu.nl/pcraster/4.4.2/documentation/pcraster_project/install.html) and [PCRaster on conda-forge](https://anaconda.org/conda-forge/pcraster)

 Along with
 [WhiteboxTools Install Guide](https://www.whiteboxgeo.com/manual/wbt_book/python_scripting/scripting.html) and [Whitebox on conda-forge](https://anaconda.org/conda-forge/whitebox)

+It is recommended to utilise OSGeo4W to achieve this on Windows OS.
+Select PCRaster on advanced install.
+Use `python -m pip install whitebox` on OSGeo4W Shell

 ---